Woody Shaw: Early life and background

-Woody Shaw was born in Laurinburg, North Carolina, United States.
-He was taken to Newark, New Jersey, by his parents, Rosalie Pegues and Woody Shaw Sr., when he was one year old.
-Shaw's father was a member of the African American gospel group known as the "Diamond Jubilee Singers" and both his parents attended the same secondary private school as Dizzy Gillespie: Laurinburg Institute.
-Shaw's mother was from the same town as Gillespie: Cheraw, South Carolina.
+Woody Shaw was born in Laurinburg, North Carolina.
+When Shaw was a year old, his parents, Rosalie Pegues and Woody Shaw Sr., took their son to Newark, New Jersey,.
+Shaw's father was a member of the African American gospel group, The Diamond Jubilee Singers.
+Both parents attended the same secondary private school as Dizzy Gillespie: Laurinburg Institute.
+Shaw's mother and Gillespie were both from the same town, Cheraw, South Carolina.

-Shaw began playing the bugle at age nine and performed in the Junior Elks, Junior Mason, and Washington Carver Drum and Bugle Corps in Newark.
+Shaw began playing the bugle when he was age nine and performed in the Newark Junior Elks, Junior Mason, and Washington Carver Drum and Bugle Corps.
 Though not his first choice of instrument, he began studying classical trumpet with Jerome Ziering at Cleveland Junior High School at the age of 11.

 In a 1978 interview, Shaw explained:

 The trumpet was not my first choice for an instrument.
 In fact, I ended up playing it by default.
 When we were asked what we wanted to play in the Eighteenth Avenue School Band, I chose the violin, but I was too late since all the violins were taken.
 My second choice was the saxophone or the trombone but they were also all spoken for.
 The only instrument that was left was the trumpet, and I felt why did I have to get stuck with this "tinny" sounding thing.

 When I complained to my music teacher that I didn't think it was fair that all the other kids got to play the instruments they wanted, he told me to just be patient.
 He said he had a good feeling about me and the trumpet, and he assured me I'd grow to love it.
 Of course my teacher was right, and it didn't take long for me to fall in love with the trumpet.
 In retrospect, I believe there was some mystical force that brought us together.

 Ziering encouraged him to continue his study of classical trumpet playing and pursue an education at the Juilliard School of music with trumpet instructor William Vacchiano, but Shaw had a deep interest in jazz.
 His first influences were Louis Armstrong and Harry James.
 After skipping two grades, he began attending Newark Arts High School (alma mater of Wayne Shorter, Sarah Vaughan, Melba Moore, Savion Glover, Larry Young, and many others), from which he graduated.

 As a teenager, Shaw worked professionally at weddings, dances, and night clubs.
 He eventually left school but continued his study of the trumpet under the influence of Gillespie, Fats Navarro, Clifford Brown, Booker Little, Lee Morgan, and Freddie Hubbard.
 He later discovered that he had picked up the trumpet during the same month and year that Brown died: June 1956.